angular/angular/aio/content/guide/forms-overview.md

 The steps below outline the view to model data flow.

 1. The end user types a value into the input element, in this case the favorite color "Blue".
-1. The form input element emits an input event with the latest value.
+1. The form input element emits an "input" event with the latest value.
 1. The control value accessor listening for events on the form input element immediately relays the new value to the `FormControl` instance.
 1. The `FormControl` instance emits the new value through the `valueChanges` observable.
 1. Any subscribers to the `valueChanges` observable receive the new value.